Frascus/ccgt-valuation/README.md

-Then open `analysis.ipynb` and run the cells: it loads the price data, computes the spark spread, runs the three strategies, shows the waterfall decomposition, and writes the optimal hourly dispatch and a text summary to `output/`.
+Then open `analysis.ipynb` and run the cells: it loads the price data, computes the spark spread, runs the three strategies, shows the waterfall decomposition, and writes the optimal hourly dispatch and a text summary to `output/`, where also the value waterfall plot is saved.

 ## Modelling assumptions